Fiberglass Pools: Pros, Cons, and Other Considerations

 A well-made fiberglass pool can last at least 50 years, with less maintenance required to keep it useful and enjoyable decade after decade.
 Speaking of maintenance...

-Fiberglass pools are low maintenance
+Fiberglass pools are lower maintenance

 Fiberglass pools require less ongoing labor

-Continuing from our last section, you’ll spend a lot less time and energy keeping your fiberglass pool in good shape.
+Continuing from our last section, you’ll likely spend a lot less time and energy keeping your fiberglass pool in good shape.

 Fiberglass pools don’t need to be acid washed, won't develop any wrinkles you'll need to smooth out, and they're also free from many of the other common maintenance chores you might need to tackle with other inground pool types.

 If you hate pool chores, you might want to explore fiberglass pool maintenance in more detail to see what you’ll actually need to do.
+And if you like how-to videos, we have a video library dedicated to typical maintenance tasks.

 Fiberglass pools have a smooth surface

-Remember scraping your knees and toes when you were a kid hanging out at your neighborhood's public pool?
+Remember scraping your knees and toes when you were a kid hanging out at your neighborhood's public concrete pool?
 You don’t have to worry about that with a fiberglass pool.

 If you've ever gotten into the shallow end of a pool and scraped your foot on a rough surface, the gelcoat surface of a fiberglass pool could be perfect for you.